ctom2/ml-cancer/README.md

-# Diagnosing breast tumor using the k-nearest neighbours algorithm
+# Diagnosing breast tumour using the k-nearest neighbours algorithm

 ## Overview